GST registration and filing requirements

 Taxpayer with more than $500,000 taxable supplies can maintain six-monthly return if the increase is resulted from sale of capital assets (eg. replace equipment, scaling down business).
 The taxpayer can maintain a six-monthly return if he has maintained a good tax record and his turnover is subject to seasonal, low volumes or high value cash flow peaks.

-If you are an exporter, we recommend you to have a one-monthly return period, because you can receive regular GST refunds.
+If you are an exporter, we recommend a one-monthly return period, because you can receive regular GST refunds.

 Returns have to be filed, generally, by the 28th day of the month following the end of the taxable period.
-Two exceptions applies, first, the due date for taxable period ends on 30 November is 15 January.
-Second, the due date for taxable period ends on 31 March is 7 May.
+Two exceptions apply, first, the due date for taxable period ending on 30 November is 15 January.
+Second, the due date for taxable period ending on 31 March is 7 May.
 There is a due date calendar available on IRD website.

 The due date carries over to the next working day if it falls on a weekend or public holiday.